maxutility2011/vsr_real_esrgan/README.md

 ```
 to convert the pre-trained real_esrgan model to the intermediate ONNX format (the enclosed [RealESRGAN_x4plus.pth](RealESRGAN_x4plus.pth)).
 You can also download the latest model file from https://github.com/xinntao/Real-ESRGAN/releases. [batch_size] provides the batch size for tensorrt batched inference.
 If you only want to generate 1 image output at a time, set this to 1, otherwise set this to a value that will not exhaust your GPU memory.
 You may need to run this command multiple times to experient and find out the highest value of *batch_size* that would allow the best VSR inference throughput.

-6. Use ffmpeg to prepare the input video,
+6. Use ffmpeg to prepare the input image set for VSR inference,
    - Transcode the video to match the input tensor shape, e.g.,
    ```
    ffmpeg -i 10409938-uhd_2160_4096_25fps.mp4 -map v:0 -s:0 144x256 -c:v libx264 -preset slower -r 15 go_fishing_144x256.mp4
    ```
-   Run the following command to break the transcoded video into a sequence of images, then copy the images to a number of batch folders.
+   Run the following script to break the transcoded video into a sequence of images, then copy the images to a number of batch folders.
+The batched images will be fed to Real_ESRGAN TensorRT engine for VSR inference.
    -
    ```
    ./prep.sh [input_video] [frame_rate] [batch_size]